 Then the government followed up its endorsements with action–GLSEN was awarded an annually renewable grant from the Centers for Disease Control (CDC).
 The grant funds a five-year project that allows GLSEN to “partner with 20 targeted school districts across the country” and reach “14,500 school personnel and 4 million students.”

 GLSEN announced that it plans to use the grant money (up to $285,000 per year) in part to start “internal Implementation Teams” and training programs based on GLSEN’s Safe Space Kit.
-CitizenLink, a Focus on the Family affiliate, has posted articles about the Safe Space Kit, but here’s a quick overview.
+CitizenLink, a public policy partner of Focus on the Family, has posted articles about the Safe Space Kit, but here’s a quick overview.